 Further information about what a proactive release program is and how agencies should review and report on the information released proactively can be found in the Agency guide on GIPA reporting[iii], available on the IPC website.

 The GIPA Act imposes specific requirements on agencies to proactively release information and also provides pathways to informally release information to promote open government.

-There are a number of benefits that, over time, will flow from effective proactive release, such as:
+There are a number of benefits that flow from effective proactive release, such as:

 - improved service delivery – by increasing agency efficiency and responsiveness; providing information to the community faster leading to greater customer satisfaction

 - increased community participation in government processes and decision-making – by enabling active participation in government decision making, design and delivery of government services; promoting government accountability

 - better informed community – raising community awareness of governments’ strategic intentions and initiatives; driving innovation, improving standards

 - reduced costs and resourcing needs by decreasing the number of access applications – by reducing administrative effort and costs for the agency and the community; facilitating planned release of information; providing flexibility in the way in which agencies can release information and context on the use and interpretation of the released information.